How to Improve Your Garden Using Last Year’s Lessons

 A garden journal is a powerful tool for learning and improving your gardening skills.

-By documenting your successes and challenges, you have insights from previous years as to what works in your garden and what doesn’t.
-Overtin=me, this information can help you refine your gardening practices.
+By documenting your successes and challenges, you can gain insights from previous years into what works in your garden and what doesn’t.
+Over time, this information can help you refine your gardening practices.

 For example, if you notice that certain plants consistently thrive in specific locations or under particular growing conditions, you can replicate those conditions for future plantings.
 But also, if you encounter recurring pest or disease issues with certain crops or flowers, you can research preventive measures to manage them.